Allis-Chalmers: Industrial and power house equipment

-In 1965, Allis-Chalmers built "Big Allis," or Ravenswood No. 3, the biggest generator in New York.
-It is located in Queens, and has an output of 1000 MW.
-It is operational today.
+In 1965, Allis-Chalmers built "Big Allis", or Ravenswood No. 3, the biggest generator in New York.
+It is located in Queens, has an output of 1000 MW, and remains operational.

 Lawn and outdoor machinery

 In the late 1960s and early 1970s AC expanded into lawn and out-door equipment.

 All-terrain vehicles

 AC made a line of 6-wheeled Amphibious ATV's called the "Terra Tiger".

 Fuel cell golf carts

 In 1965, Allis-Chalmers built hydrogen fueled fuel cell golf carts.